INA-DLWeb/FacetRedux/README.md

   {KEY:{status:'ANY', month:'ANY', siteId:'foo', type:'IMAGE', sizeCategory:'ANY', tld:'ANY', depth:'ANY'}
 ```

 To be able to compute such a result, the Mapper and Reducer need to be redesigned.
-Specifically, for each result in the previously described Mapper, we will generate **all** possible combinations of *criteria* in the key where a criteria matches any value (i.e. `ANY`).
+Specifically, for each ouput in the previously described Mapper, we will generate **all** possible combinations of *criteria* in the key prefix _where a criteria matches any value_ (i.e. `ANY`).
 To enumerate these [combinations with our 7 criteria](http://rosettacode.org/wiki/Combinations#Java), we generate what is called a [*C(n, k) for all k where `n=7`*](http://en.wikipedia.org/wiki/Combination#Number_of_k-combinations_for_all_k).
 To limit the number of possible combinations and improve scalability, we have decided to exclude the first *criteria* (`response status`) from the combinations.
 Thus, for each metadata entry, the Mapper will generate the *C(6, k) for all k* key combinations (64 combinations) of all *criteria*.
-The following array represents the 64 generated combinations, where the *criteria* are replaced by `*` when they can match any value.
+The following array represents the 64 generated combinations, where a *criteria* is replaced by `*` when it can match any value.
 ```
 01  02  03  04  05  06  07  08  09  10  11  12  13  14  15  16  17  18  19  20  21  22  23  24  25  26  27  28  29  30  31  32  33  34  35  36  37  38  39  40  41  42  43  44  45  46  47  48  49  50  51  52  53  54  55  56  57  58  59  60  61  62  63  64
 [1] [*] [1] [*] [1] [*] [1] [*] [1] [*] [1] [*] [1] [*] [1] [*] [1] [*] [1] [*] [1] [*] [1] [*] [1] [*] [1] [*] [1] [*] [1] [*] [1] [*] [1] [*] [1] [*] [1] [*] [1] [*] [1] [*] [1] [*] [1] [*] [1] [*] [1] [*] [1] [*] [1] [*] [1] [*] [1] [*] [1] [*] [1] [*]